alberttheprince/rpemotes-reborn/README.md

 - [BzZzi](https://forum.cfx.re/u/bzzzi/summary) for the Explicit Usage Rights Agreement to add free donuts, croissants and fire torch props
 - [Natty3d](https://forum.cfx.re/u/natty3d/summary) for the Explicit Usage Rights Agreement to add free lollipop props
 - [northsqrd](https://github.com/0sqrd) for adding the search function, Animal Emotes config, mobile phone prop texture variants, and general contributions
-- crusopaul and Eki for discussing KVP and initializing it to the menu for persistent walk styles
+- Crusopaul and Eki for discussing KVP and initializing it to the menu for persistent walk styles
 - [Amnilka](https://www.gta5-mods.com/users/frabi) for the Explicit Usage Rights Agreement to add free custom animations either publicly available or on their discord
 - [LittleSpoon](https://discord.gg/safeword) for the Explicit Usage Rights Agreement to add free custom animations either publicly available or on their discord
 - [Pupppy](https://discord.gg/rsN35X4s4N) for the Explicit Usage Rights Agreement to add free custom animations either publicly available or on their discord